shivermetim/public-file-dump/tims-book-wishlists/Political-and-Social-Science.md

 - Trotsky, Leon. *Fascism: What it is and How to Fight it.*
 - Ulyanov (Lenin), Vladimir Ilyich. *Essential Works of Lenin: ‘What Is to Be Done?’
 And Other Writings.* Dover Publications, 1987.
 - Ulyanov (Lenin), Vladimir Ilyich. *Imperialism: The Highest Stage of Capitalism.* Жизнь и знание, 1917.
+- Rothschild, Mike. *Jewish Space Lasers: The Rothschilds and 100 Years of Conspiracy Theories.* Melville House, 2023.

 ---